 The REI Camp Dome 2 is a tent for the thrifty car camper who is content with the basics.
-It earns a Best Buy Award because it is the lowest-priced tent (in an already budget-focused review) and it still manages to do its job respectably.
+It earns a Best Buy Award because it is the lowest-priced tent (in an already budget-focused review), and it still manages to do its job respectably.
 It features two side doors and good headroom with a straightforward setup.
 Its primary drawback is the fly construction, which has no vestibules and only partially protects the tent itself from precipitation.
-If you want a weather protection upgrade, we strongly recommend the REI Passage 2 or The North Face Stormbreak 2.
+If you want a weather protection upgrade, we strongly recommend pretty much anything else in the category.

 REI Co-op Camp Dome 2 Review